streamlit/docs/content/kb/using-streamlit/buttons.md

     set_name('Streamlit')
 ```

-#### 1. Use a key for the button and put the logic before the widget
+#### Option 1: Use a key for the button and put the logic before the widget

 ```python
 import streamlit as st